robinrodricks/vue3-touch-events/README.md

 ## Touch and Tap

-These events are provided by this library.
-Most events work on Desktop & Mobile devices.
+These events are provided by this library. **Most of these work on Desktop & Mobile.**

 | Event &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     | Behaviour          |
 | ---------------------------------------------------- | ------------------ |